GovTechSG/techpass-user-docs/docs/manage-security-verification-for-wog-account.md

 8. Your **Profile** page is displayed.
 <kbd>![profile-page](assets/images/security-verification-for-wog/completion-of-setup.png)</kbd>

-Now you can access STGS services and tools from your GMD.
+Now you can access STGS services and tools from your GMD.-->